metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

-- `node_selector` (Map of String) NodeSelector defines the labels required by a node to schedulethe component onto it.
+- `node_selector` (Map of String) NodeSelector defines the labels required by a node to schedule the component onto it.
-- `pod_anti_affinity` (Attributes) PodAntiAffinity defines the pod anti affinity scheduling rules to schedule podsof a component. (see [below for nested schema](#nestedatt--spec--template--querier--pod_anti_affinity))
+- `pod_anti_affinity` (Attributes) PodAntiAffinity defines the pod anti affinity scheduling rules to schedule pods of a component. (see [below for nested schema](#nestedatt--spec--template--querier--pod_anti_affinity))
 - `replicas` (Number) Replicas defines the number of replica pods of the component.
-- `tolerations` (Attributes List) Tolerations defines the tolerations required by a node to schedulethe component onto it. (see [below for nested schema](#nestedatt--spec--template--querier--tolerations))
+- `tolerations` (Attributes List) Tolerations defines the tolerations required by a node to schedule the component onto it. (see [below for nested schema](#nestedatt--spec--template--querier--tolerations))

 <a id="nestedatt--spec--template--querier--pod_anti_affinity"></a>
 ### Nested Schema for `spec.template.querier.pod_anti_affinity`

 Optional:

-- `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfythe anti-affinity expressions specified by this field, but it may choosea node that violates one or more of the expressions.
-The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling anti-affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--template--querier--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution))
+- `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfy the anti-affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
+The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling anti-affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding 'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--template--querier--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution))
-- `required_during_scheduling_ignored_during_execution` (Attributes List) If the anti-affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the anti-affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to a pod label update), thesystem may or may not try to eventually evict the pod from its node.When there are multiple elements, the lists of nodes corresponding to eachpodAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--template--querier--pod_anti_affinity--required_during_scheduling_ignored_during_execution))
+- `required_during_scheduling_ignored_during_execution` (Attributes List) If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
+If the anti-affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
+When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--template--querier--pod_anti_affinity--required_during_scheduling_ignored_during_execution))

 <a id="nestedatt--spec--template--querier--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution"></a>
 ### Nested Schema for `spec.template.querier.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution`